 Since then she hiked all over the world long-distance trails.

 That Anna was from Montana, from the Rocky Mountains where all men wear Statsons, swear and spit tobacco, became clear in the village of Bavelle.
 It was the second last day on the trail, more than two weeks hiking in the meantime.
 Bavelle was pure luxury for the bastard.
-For the first time no need to pitch his tent, and an excellent restaurant as well.
+For the first time in two weeks no need to pitch his tent, and an excellent restaurant as well.
 The bastard arrived early in the afternoon and ordered a steak.
 Too tempting.
 It was perfectly grilled.
 Crispy and a bit black-burned on the outside, and super tender at the same time.

 “The man wants another steak!”